openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

 ### Section L
 * Details of wizard's bolus calculation.
-* You can deselect any that you do not want to include but you normally wouldn't want to.
+* You can deselect any that you do not want to include, but you normally wouldn't want to.
 * For safety reasons the **TT box must be ticked manually** if you want the bolus wizard to calculate based on an existing temporary target.

 #### Combinations of COB and IOB and what they mean